Paola Antonelli: Curator at The Museum of Modern Art

 In 2017, Antonelli and Michelle Millar Fisher curated "Items: Is Fashion Modern?", an exhibition that explores 111 items of clothing and accessories that have had a strong impact on the world in the 20th and 21st centuries.

 In an exhibit featuring video games such as Pac-Man, Tetris, and Minecraft, viewers are intended to actually play the games to showcase the interaction design of these products.
 The Guardian, for example, responded, "Sorry MoMA, Video Games Are Not Art".

 She has said that she believes that "design has been kind of neglected or misconstrued as decoration or as an embellishment" and has described her work as an attempt to change that misperception, further saying that "Without designers, life would not happen because any kind of scientific or technological innovation gets filtered by design and becomes part of our life.
 Without designers, we couldn’t use microwaves, we couldn’t use the internet, we couldn’t use so many innovations.

 In a review of Antonelli's 2025 exhibition, Pirouette: Turning Points in Design, Architectural Record observed that "in a climate where even the most anodyne appeals for inclusion and peace suddenly seem so aberrant, Antonelli’s game feels like a surprisingly brave one."
-The review also remarked that "putting the everyday, the ephemeral, and the commercial under the intellectual spotlight" shows to what extent MoMA and it's curator are willing to go in order to "broaden the purview of the institution – and presumably its audience".
+The review also remarked that "putting the everyday, the ephemeral, and the commercial under the intellectual spotlight" shows to what extent MoMA and its curator are willing to go in order to "broaden the purview of the institution – and presumably its audience".